isomerpages/moe-kuochuansec/_learning-for-life-programme/Why BASIC.md

 <p style="text-align: justify;font-size:16px;">
 The CYL programme at KCPSS is premised on the following key principles:</p>

-**1.** **The leader is seen as a servant first.**
+**1.**&nbsp;**The leader is seen as a servant first.**&nbsp;

 <p style="text-align: justify;font-size:16px;">
 Leadership journey of a KCPian begins with an answer to the call to serve and the giving of oneself to make the world he or she lives in a better place for all.
 It is this conscious decision to serve that creates the aspiration to lead. </p>

-**2.** **Every student can be a leader.**
+**2.**&nbsp;**Every student can be a leader.**&nbsp;
 <p style="text-align: justify;font-size:16px;">
-Since the disposition to serve is a deliberate and conscious choice and not a talent or gift bestowed from birth, every KCPian can be a servant leader, if he or she chooses to be one.</p>
+Since the disposition to serve is a deliberate and conscious choice and not a talent or gift bestowed from birth, every&nbsp;KCPian can be a servant leader, if he or she chooses to be one.</p>

-**3.** **Leadership is a journey of personal development.**
+**3.**&nbsp;**Leadership is a journey of personal development.**&nbsp;
 <p style="text-align: justify;font-size:16px;">The leadership journey of every KCPian will differ.
-Each KCPian will come to Kuo Chuan with unique strengths, struggles and social circumstances.
-Likewise, they will leave at varying phases of development to continue their journey beyond Kuo Chuan.
+Each KCPian will come to Kuo Chuan with unique strengths,&nbsp;struggles and social circumstances.
+Likewise, they will leave at varying phases of development to continue their&nbsp;journey beyond Kuo Chuan.
 </p>

-<iframe width="722" height="553" src="https://www.youtube.com/embed/kKxv-tQf7cQ" title="2017 Cambodia Combined UG" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQ3Omhlvjxiwp5MTjJTEKqoCG82H3Oz0YNVHoHcTNjkAe6RR2_-CTVtxH-NDGdKQWJNtBVrivL2tj2v/embed?start=true&amp;loop=false&amp;delayms=3000"></iframe>